Iona: Post-Union

 After a visit in 1773, the English writer Samuel Johnson remarked:

 The island, which was once the metropolis of learning and piety, now has no school for education, nor temple for worship.

 He estimated the population of the village at 70 families or perhaps 350 inhabitants.

 In the 19th century, green-streaked marble was commercially mined in the south-east of Iona; the quarry and machinery survive, see "Marble Quarry remains" below.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Iona in the years before the First World War.
+The unusually larger result for 1894 was explained as follows "over £1,900 worth of fish landed by visiting crews."
+While fishing dropped off drastically at the turn of the century, it staged a modest recovery in the following years.